subic/ghaction-thumbnails/README.md

 ## Development

 The code is (somewhat) commented and built as to allow easy automatization for any thumbnail generation need.
-The actual image processing task is hot-pluggable to allow replacement of sharp output, script or even sharp itself.
+The actual image processing task is hot-plugable to allow replacement of sharp output, script or even sharp itself.

 ### Repo structure

     .
     ├── dist                    # Compiled main script code with modules (for GH linux) ├── helpers                 # Helper functions folder